kyma-project/kyma/docs/kyma/12-09-trigger-microservice-with-event.md

    The message appears on the UI confirming that the event was sent.

-4. Call the microservice for the last time to verify is the event details were saved:
+4. Call the microservice to verify is the event details were saved:

    ```bash
    curl -ik "https://$SERVICE_DOMAIN/orders"